 A.D.A Edita / Tokyo

-Rare tenth issue from 1976 of this now classic 1970’s architectural series, the great GI (Global Interior) from Tokyo, Japan.
+Rare seventh issue from 1974 (complete with original issue printed slip-case) of this now classic 1970’s architectural series, the great GI (Global Interior) from Tokyo, Japan.

 One of the finest interior architecture journal series ever published, GI “The Series of Global Interior” came from the producers of the highly esteemed GA (Global Architecture), GA Document, GA Houses, etc. architectural publications.